-- 6.2.1 The projects in Table 4 were considered for likely significant in-combination effects.
-However, it was ultimately concluded that no adverse effect on integrity of the SAC / Ramsar would arise from the construction or operation of the Proposed Development in combination with any other projects in the Connagill Cluster Grid Connections or their associated wind farms.
-This is because none of the other projects alone would result in direct or indirect permanent or temporary habitat losses within the boundary of the designated sites. - 6.2.2 In addition, there are appropriate offsetting measures in place through the development of the landscape-scale HMP (see Appendix 7.8) to address cumulative peatland habitat losses and deliver habitat enhancements to complement the conservation objectives for habitats and protected species within the Caithness and Sutherland Peatlands SAC/ Ramsar.
+- The projects in Table 4 were considered for likely significant in-combination effects.
+However, it was ultimately concluded that no adverse effect on integrity of the SAC / Ramsar would arise from the construction or operation of the Proposed Alignment in combination with any other projects in the Connagill Cluster Grid Connections or their associated wind farms. - There are appropriate offsetting measures in place through the development of the landscapescale HMP (see Volume 4: Appendix V1-7.8) to address cumulative peatland habitat losses and deliver habitat enhancements to complement the conservation objectives for habitats and protected species within the Caithness and Sutherland Peatlands SAC/ Ramsar.